-Following filing of the PAD, SCE convened a series of Technical Working Group meetings during February, March, and April 2022 (Table 1) to review and refine the Draft Technical Study Plans, as appropriate.
-Technical Working Group meetings included presentations of each study plan and dialogue with participants to answer comments/questions and discuss/address refinement of the study approach and methodologies.
-Both verbal and written comments were provided by the stakeholders.
-Based on the stakeholder comments, SCE revised the study plans, as necessary, to address comments and try to reach consensus.
-At the conclusion of the Technical Working Group meetings, SCE prepared Updated Draft Technical Study Plans and distributed these to meeting participants on April 5, 2022.
+Following filing of the PAD, SCE convened a series of Technical Working Group (TWG) meetings in February, March, and April of 2022 (Table 1).
+The purpose of the meetings was to review and refine the draft technical study plans included in the PAD prior to SCE's filing of its Proposed Study Plan (PSP).
+TWG meetings included presentations on each study plan and dialogue with participants to answer questions and discuss refinement of the study approach and methodologies.
+Both verbal and written comments were provided by stakeholders and if it was warranted or requested, SCE followed-up with stakeholders on specific topics to try to reach resolution.